One of the goals of branding is to establish a distinct brand voice that sets you apart from competitors.

 5. Analyze the competition and find ways to differentiate your brand

-What is their projected and perceived personality based on their content and communications?
+Therefore, consider their projected and perceived personality through their content and communications.

-Even if you find that your brand personality is similar to a competitor, you need to differentiate your voice to stand out and be memorable.
+Even if your brand personality resembles a competitor’s, it’s crucial to differentiate your voice to stand out and leave a lasting impression.

 6. Create and share branding guidelines and style guide